earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster02-plot-raster-histograms-r.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster02-plot-raster-histograms-r/load-libraries-1.png" title="digital surface model raster plot" alt="digital surface model raster plot" width="90%" />

-## Raster histograms - distribution of elevation values
+## Raster Histograms - Distribution of Elevation Values

-The histogram below represents the distribution of pixel elevation values in our data.
+The histogram below represents the distribution of pixel elevation values in your data.
 This plot is useful to:

-1. Identify outlier data values
+1. Identify outlier data values.
-2. Assess the min and max values in our data
+2. Assess the min and max values in your data.
-3. Explore the general distribution of elevation values in the data (i.e. is the area generally flat, hilly, high elevation or low elevation)
+3. Explore the general distribution of elevation values in the data (i.e. is the area generally flat, hilly, high elevation or low elevation).

-Notice that we are using the `xlab` and `ylab` arguments  in our plot to label our plot axes.
+Notice that you are using the `xlab` and `ylab` arguments in your plot to label your plot axes.